gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 The [`GetGroups()`](https://docs.microsoft.com/en-ca/dotnet/api/system.directoryservices.accountmanagement.principal.getgroups) method uses the `memberOf` attribute, so **it has the limitations stated above**.
 However, it also does a seperate lookup for the user's primary group, which you may or may not care about.

-There is also a separate method for authentication groups:
+There is also a separate method for authorization groups:

 ```c#
 using (var authorizationGroups = user.GetAuthorizationGroups()) {